NeapolitanIcecream/NIcecream/_posts/2019-07-20-summer-vacation-has-been-coming.md

 ---
 layout: post
-title: "Summer vacation has been coming"
+title: "Summer Vacation Has Been Coming"
 description: "But wtf have I done?"
 date: 2019-07-20
 tags: [Life]